sahana2k/PaperClip/readme.md

-📎 Paperclip: Your AI-Powered Research Companion Paperclip is an inclusive, AI-powered platform designed to lower barriers for students and accelerate workflows for seasoned researchers.
-By combining domain discovery, mentorship guidance, and access to curated datasets and models, it empowers users to focus on innovation instead of repetitive setup tasks.
+📎 Paperclip: Your all-in one Research Companion

+Paperclip is an inclusive, AI-powered platform designed to lower barriers for students and accelerate workflows for seasoned researchers.
+For students, it suggests domains, professors, and simplified papers with accessible starter projects.
+For researchers, it curates datasets, pretrained models, and GitHub code, generating ready-to-run pipelines.
+The result?
+Faster, more inclusive research — and a sustainable future by saving compute, time, and energy.

 ✨ Key Features
 Domain Discovery: Helps students find specific research sub-fields within a broad topic.